zallarak/zallarak.github.io/_posts/2018-02-10-proof-of-work.markdown

 ## Common objections

-**Environmental impact**: the environmental impact of proof of work is wasteful.
+**Environmental impact**: because Bitcoin uses proof of work, the collective energy consumption of Bitcoin nodes is significantly higher relative to using a more energy-friendly consensus protocol.

 As a species, our energy consumption has risen tremendously as we develop new technologies, on a large timescale.
 Bitcoin mining is an incredibly trivial contributor to global energy consumption.
 Environmental impact of energy consumption is a significant problem, but solutions lie in technical advances in clean energy production; we will continue to consume significantly more energy in the long run.
 In short, moving Bitcoin to a “low-energy” consensus protocol does next to nothing for the environment.